Azzzasya/Capstone1/README.md

 ![image7](Mahasiswa_MengecekNilai.png)
 To view a specific student's grade by entering their student ID (NIM).

-`The data in the screenshot originates from the initial dataset created for programming purposes.^`
+`The data in the screenshot originates from the initial dataset created for programming purposes.`

 ### **3. Adding student grade records.**